 All of this was transformative.
 I couldn’t wait to apply it to my Hyperstrada on the way home.

-A related skill to cornering fast was how to emergency brake.
+A related skill to cornering quickly was how to emergency brake.

 I could brake, but I wasn’t doing it as effectively as possible because I tend to think about both the clutch and the brake at the same time.